Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | A | 860 |
 | B | 940 |
 | C | 360 |

+#### Analysis of Loyalty Points Earned by Customers

+1. **Total Loyalty Points Earned**:

+   - Customer A has earned a total of 860 loyalty points based on their purchases.
+   - Customer B has accumulated 940 loyalty points, indicating a higher level of engagement with the loyalty program.
+   - Customer C has earned 360 loyalty points, reflecting their lower spending and engagement compared to other customers.

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi how many points do customer A and B have at the end of January?